Dark Matter as the Torsional Strain of a Discrete Chiral Vacuum

 r

-effectively spherical macroscopic energy density profile:
+yields a strictly spherical 3D macroscopic energy density profile:

 ρ